jpc342/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

-Here is the recording of the dialogue between me and my partner:
+Here is the recording of the dialogue between me and my partner (in a YouTube video because I could not attach an audio file to this page):

 [![Watch the video](https://img.youtube.com/vi/won93bKitH8/0.jpg)](https://www.youtube.com/watch?v=won93bKitH8)